Bhagavad-Gītā As It Is: Edition history

 By 1972, the "Abridged Edition" sales were substantial, and Macmillan agreed to publish the "Complete Edition".

-In 1983, the Bhaktivedanta Book Trust (BBT) published the "Revised and Enlarged" edition containing at least one thousand substantial changes.
+After Srila Prabhupada died in 1977, the Bhaktivedanta Book Trust (BBT) published in 1983 a "Revised and Enlarged" posthumous edition containing at least one thousand substantial changes.
 The changes were justified as being "closer to the original manuscript".
 This edition has been very controversial among the followers of Srila Prabhupada.

 In 2001, Krishna Books Inc (KBI), who are licensed by the BBT, reprinted the 1972 "Complete Edition", so now both the "Complete" and "Revised and Enlarged" editions are available.